julianrosen/julianrosen.github.io/index.md

 ---
 # About

 I am a mathematician.
-My research is in number theory and arithmetic algebraic geometry, and I am particularly interested in motives and motivic Galois theory.
-I am also interested in machine learning.
+I do pure math research in number theory and arithmetic algebraic geometry, and I am particularly interested in motives and motivic Galois theory.
+I am also interested in machine learning and data science.

 ---
 # Contact information